phac-nml/biohansel/docs/source/user-docs/usage.rst

 Parameters can be modified for users of both Galaxy and the command line.
 These can be changed based on the users need.
 Modifiable parameters include:

-- K-mer Frequency Thresholds
+- K-mer Frequency Thresholds - **only apply to raw reads/.fastq datasets**
-    - Min k-mer frequency/coverage (default 8)
+    - Min k-mer frequency/coverage (default 8, cannot lower past 8 in current build)
     - Max k-mer frequency/coverage (default 1000)

-- Quality Checking Thresholds
+- Quality Checking Thresholds - Important parameters for the final results of the QC columns
     - QC: Frequency below this coverage are considered low coverage (default 20)
     - QC: Min number of tiles missing for Ambiguous Result (default 3)
     - QC: Decimal Proportion of max allowed missing tiles (default 0.05)